 The price point is also nice; if you want the luxury to brew both coffee, espresso, lattes or cappuccino at home and you’re on a tight budget, you may not need to look any further.

 The taste is decent, to say the least.
-You can’t expect the same results you would get from high end machines on the market.
+You can’t expect the same results as from high end machines on the market.
 Still, you get a 2-in-1 machine that’s easy to use, has quite a diverse brews menu with a save on the price.

-It’s also cool that despite being a budget option it does come with a programmable timer.
-You can set it up to 24h in advance for both coffee and espresso.
+It’s also cool that despite being a budget option it comes with a programmable timer.
+You can set it up to 24 hours in advance for both espresso and coffee.

-Breville Nespresso machines are usually simple to use and quite durable regardless of their price tag.
-This one might even be the best combo maker that doesn’t break the bank and is available on Amazon.
+The Breville Nespresso Vertuo machines are simple to use and quite durable regardless of their price tag.
+This coffee machine might even be the best combo maker that doesn’t break the bank.

 It has a decent capacity and it comes with a free selection of Nespresso pods to familiarize you with the different tastes.
-Apart from a couple of free coffee pods, there’s more to this compact machine than meets the eye.
+Apart from a couple of free coffee pods, there’s more to this compact coffee machine than meets the eye.
 It can pour a single cup or a shot of Nespresso with a turn of the dial.

 The package also includes the Aeroccino 3 milk frother, which allows you to brew cappuccino and lattes as well.
 Although you have to work it yourself, you still have plenty of control over the texture.
 It might be even better for the true coffee enthusiast as it offers a hands-on approach.

 The coffee selection is not as impressive because you’re limited by the available pods.
-That being said, there are plenty of high-end coffee and espresso makers that are even more limited when it comes to the grind.
+That being said, there are plenty of high-end espresso and coffee makers that are even more limited when it comes to the grind.